Yea, Victoria: Education

 The town's high school is Yea High School.
-Managed also from the school is the Access Yea Community Education Program (AYCE), a statewide educational program that is designed to help school leavers and other students who do not fit into the regular school system.
+The school is also the site of the Access Yea Community Education (AYCE) Flexible Learning Program, which is designed to help students who have left or are about to disengage from their learning.

-The Yea Primary School and the catholic Sacred Heart Parish Primary School provide education for primary-level students.
+Yea Primary School and the Catholic Sacred Heart Parish Primary School provide education for primary school age students.

 Sport

-The earliest available record of a cricket match in Yea is for January 1869, against a Murrundindi side, though formal creation of a club seems not to have occurred until 1872.
+The earliest available record of a cricket match in Yea is for January 1869, against a Murrundindi side, though formal creation of a club did not occur until 1872.

 An early record of a lawn tennis match between teams from Yea and Alexandra - one which 'created a large amount of interest in consequence of its being the first occasion that the local club has pitted its members against those belonging to a distant club' - occurred on the Queen's Birthday holiday in June 1891, though a petition (submitted in the same year) to formally reserve land for tennis stated that it 'has been used for years by the Tennis Club'.

 Although signs at the entrances to the town state that Yea is the birthplace of olympic equestrian Bill Roycroft, he was actually born in Melbourne and grew up in Flowerdale.

 The Yea Football Netball Club administers the two sports in the town, seniors playing in the Yarra Valley Mountain District Football and Netball League, and juniors in the Seymour District Junior Football Netball League.
 The senior netball teams have met with recent success.
 Due to the relative isolation of the town, the Tigers have competed in a number of different leagues, including the Kyabram & District Football League and the now defunct Central Goulburn Football League.

-The Yea Racing Club schedules three race meetings a year, and Yea St Patrick's Racing Club also hold a picnic race meeting each year at the Yea racecourse.
+The Yea Racing Club schedules four race meetings a year.

 Golfers play at the course of the Yea Golf Club on Racecourse Road.

 Landmarks and heritage sites

 Yea has a number of buildings on the Victorian Heritage Register.

 The former Yea railway station "is the most intact example of a small group of standard Gothic-styled Railway Station buildings."
 Built in 1889, it is now managed by a Committee of Management and used for community events, including the monthly Yea Country Market.

 The former Purcells General Store "is one of the oldest buildings still intact in Yea and was owned and operated by several generations of the Purcell family until 1986."
 The family operated a store in the town from the 1860s until 1986.

-Other buildings on the register include the former Yea & Mansfield Dairy Co Ltd building (1891) in Rattray St, the Yea Shire Hall (1877), the RSL Hall, and the Yea Memorial Hospital (1945).
+Other historic buildings include the former Yea & Mansfield Dairy Co Ltd building (1891) in Rattray St, the Yea Shire Hall (1877), the RSL Hall, and the Yea Memorial Hospital (1945).

-The Yea Flora Fossil Site in Limestone Road is on the Australian National Heritage List due to the discovery of the most ancient leafy foliage so far found on earth.
+The Yea Flora Fossil Site in Limestone Road is on the Australian National Heritage List due to the discovery of the oldest fossil evidence of vascular land plants so far found on Earth.